zeroeth/oculus_aethereum/README.md

-> At last my time trans-location side arm was complete.
+> At last my time trans-location side arm was complete!
 I quickly moved to my bedroom and moved the giant chest of drawers and fired at the large wall it once was previously obstructing... and lept in.
 I ended up at the 1964 worlds fair--a curious affair filled with technology that seemed like magic to my mind.
 And that's when a man dressed in a slim black suit, of the finest fabric I had ever laid eyes on handed me a pair of goggles.
 The ominous glow was unlike anything from my time, or the present one.
 The man held them firmly in his grasp for a brief moment and uttered, "You must find her," and slowly faded from existence.

 ![preview](https://raw.github.com/zeroeth/oculus_aethereum/master/preview.jpg)